Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 # Nix basics

+> In this section, you will learn:
-> How to install, remove, update a package
+> * How to install, remove, update a package
->
-> How to list and find packages
+> * How to list and find packages
->
-> How to check, rollback your profile
+> * How to check, rollback your profile

 At this point it's important to understand the underlying mechanisms of nix for libraries installation and management.
 Nix is made to allow different users to have different configurations and to switch between them but